Milford new header

 • Grapefruits might not be obscure enough - I forgot about the eighties.

-New Milford Committee elected at the AGM on September 2024
+New Milford Committee elected at the AGM, September 2024

 Jim Anderson - Chair